 This technology has worked well in the real world.
 For example RTB House was able to beat Honda’s engagement KPIs by over 300% during a marketing campaign for the release of its Jazz Hybrid and Jazz Crosstar vehicles.
 The company was also able to achieve a 96% video completion rate for Audi San Francisco, with an eCPV 25% lower than the industry average.

 If you want to learn more about our Success Stories, visit our company’s website.

-We have some time to breathe, but RTB House and other AdTech providers are working on solutions for the cookieless future that are already improving campaign outcomes.
+We have some time to breathe, but RTB House and other AdTech providers are working on solutions and types of digital advertising for the cookieless future that are already improving campaign outcomes.
 This is the moment to review your current practices, and ask yourselves whether you are truly ready to navigate the cookieless future, and other emerging challenges.

-We believe that any agency and company can future-proof their business by utilizing Deep Learning as part of their campaign, and want to help you make the most of it.
+We believe that any agency and company can future-proof their business by utilizing Deep Learning as part of their digital media advertising campaign, and we want to help you make the most of it.